-The OSEP-funded National AEM Center supports LEAs in the process of determining a child's need for accessible formats, selecting the format(s) needed, acquiring the materials in the format(s) needed, and supporting the child, family, and staff with using the accessible format in all environments.
+The OSEP-funded National Center on Accessible Digital Educational Materials & Instruction (NCADEMI) supports LEAs in the process of determining a child's need for accessible formats, selecting the format(s) needed, acquiring the materials in the format(s) needed, and supporting the child, family, and staff with using the accessible format in all environments.
 Additionally, OSEP-funded providers of accessible formats, including Bookshare and DCMP offer technical assistance with using their services and materials.
 LEAs can also reach out to their State AEM Contact for technical assistance.